10log10/tinylvt/README.md

 ### Dependencies

-- The same as those used in zero2prod, where possible, though perhaps with SeaORM
+- The same as those used in zero2prod, where possible
 - [`rust_decimal`](https://crates.io/crates/rust-decimal) for currency

 ### Database Schema